BossaGroove/beanmaster/src/README.md

 ### Todo / Known issue

-1. Pause auto update
-2. Disconnect beanstalkd connection
+1. Disconnect beanstalkd connection
-3. Display error message
+2. Display error message
-4. Multiple viewer may cause unexpected result as several actions require async operation.
+3. Multiple viewer may cause unexpected result as several actions require async operation.

   a.
 User 1 tries to add a new job to tube A